The double-checked locking pattern is one that is useful when:

 I’ve tried to find ways to encapsulate this pattern more neatly in Django/Python, like with double_checked_locking(queryset) but so far had no luck at producing something materially better (like this in django-mailer, which works OK but has an awkward usage pattern).
 I think this one is better just doing every time, especially given some of the issues above.

 If your processing is idempotent, or you can arrange for that, then you may be able to get away without any locking at all, and may not need this pattern.
-You may need to be careful to use QuerySet.update rather than Model.save() to avoiding race conditions with overwriting data etc. (thanks Haki)
+You may need to be careful to use QuerySet.update rather than Model.save(), to avoid race conditions with overwriting data etc. (thanks Haki)

 Anything else?
 My understanding of how PostgreSQL isolation levels and transactions work, along with my experiments (using good ‘ol time.sleep()) seem to confirm this works as per the description and notes above, but if I’ve missed something please add a comment!